Schuylkill River Drowning Victim Remembered As 'Good Soul Gone Too Soon' - NewsBreak

 Samantha Henry, the 28-year-old woman who drowned in the Schuylkill River Monday, July 4, was being remembered by loved ones as a "good soul gone too soon."

-A Phoenixville High School graduate, Henry was a theatre guild member in school and worked as an accountant, her Facebook profile shows.
+A Phoenixville High School graduate, Henry was a theatre guild member in school and worked as a tax accountant, her Facebook profile shows.

 "You were always kindhearted, wicked intelligent, stubborn, free-spirited, a portion of light that anyone could connect with and feel comfortable," said Steven M. Johnson, who is listed as Henry's brother on her page.